blairjordan/bchess/README.md

     chess.move({from:"c2",to:"c4"});

-A third option is available to specify a the piece used for promotion (if available):
+A third option is available to specify the piece used for promotion (if available):

     chess.move({from:"c2",to:"c4",promote:"Q"});